 Is a mindset for the current life,

-Not wondering about the what if.
+Not wondering about the what

 Being occupied in life makes you